These Are The Richest Women In America

 Advertisement

-Notably absent from this list is Kylie Jenner, who, along with 220 other billionaires (including Sheryl Sandberg and Jay-Z) didn't make the $2.1 billion threshold for this list with her net worth of $1 billion.
+Notably absent from this list is Kylie Jenner, who, along with 220 other billionaires (including Sheryl Sandberg and Jay-Z) didn't make the $2.1 (£1.71) billion threshold for this list with her net worth of $1 billion (£812.5million).

 Advertisement